 4. Take care of your child self – That part of you that is feeling the most sad right now is likely a younger version of yourself (your child self).
 We often find it easier to care for a child rather than for ourselves so here are a few things you can do to make him/her feel better:

-- write your child self a love note.
+- Write your child self a love note.
 Title it “You are loved”

-- locate that child self in your body (often its in your gut/chest/heart).
+- Locate that child self in your body (often it’s in your gut/chest/heart).
 Imagine giving him/her a big loving hug.

-- listen to what your child self has to say, much like you would to a young child (with patience and love)
+- Listen to what your child self has to say, much like you would to a young child (with patience and love)

-- if you notice any negative feelings toward your child self, imagine what the exact opposite of that feeling would be.
+- If you notice any negative feelings toward your child self, imagine what the exact opposite of that feeling would be.

 6. Lastly, get some perspective.
 If you feel happier on a day that is not dictated by hallmark cards and overpriced roses, then why let this day be any different.
 This day will pass and everything will get back to normal in no time, at least until next year.